bluesky/bluesky/doc/source/msg.rst

 Any keyword arguments to passed the ``'open_run'`` message are interpreted as metadata, encoded into the RunStart document.

-The following in a comprehensive overview of the built-in commands.
+The following is a comprehensive overview of the built-in commands.

 .. _commands: